Jackkzh/Stock-Exchange-System/README.md

 * Yu Xiong - yx236
 * Wenxi Zhong - wz173

+# 1. How to run
+To run this project, do 'sudo docker-compose up, and the server would start running in docker.

 # 2. Tech Stacks
 Netty + Java DOM Parser + Hibernates + PostgreSQL